python-virtualenvwrapper/virtualenvwrapper/README.es.txt

 lado administración de tu rutina de desarrollo, haciendo fácil trabajar en más de un proyecto al mismo tiempo sin introducir conflictos entre sus dependencias.

-virtualenvwrapper is a set of extensions to Ian Bicking's `virtualenv
-<http://pypi.python.org/pypi/virtualenv>`_ tool.
-The extensions include
-wrappers for creating and deleting virtual environments and otherwise managing your development workflow, making it easier to work on more than one project at a time without introducing conflicts in their dependencies.

 ===============
 Características
 ===============